CosmoCortney/MungPlex/README.md

 None of the contributors of this project bear any warranty or responsibility for any damage happening.

 ## MungPlex Wiki
 The [MungPlex Wiki](https://github.com/CosmoCortney/MungPlex/wiki) provides a lot of useful information about MungPlex, hacking techniques, and computer science relevant for hacking games.
 Please refer to it if you are not sure about the usage of MungPlex or any of its features.
-If all explanations don't help feel free to reach out to the [Discord server](https://discord.gg/wU62ZTvQRj) and ask your question.
+If all explanations don't help feel free to reach out to Lawn Meower's [Discord server](https://discord.gg/wU62ZTvQRj) and ask your question.
 This may also help to improve the wiki for everyone 😊

 ## Table of contents
 - [Features](#features)